OrionGregory/ChessEngineComparator/index.md

 # Chess Engine Comparator

 ## Project Goals
-Create an environment where students and chess enthusiasts can create, and compete against other locally hosted, or user created chess bots.
+Create an environment where students and other users can compete in tournament style matches between other bots.

 [Orion Gregory Bio](./bios.md)<br>
 [Tejas Bhadoria Bio](./tejas.md)<br>